- Medicine | Graduate Entry Programme MBBS (GEP) (4 Years), Full time

 Selectors strongly recommend that candidates have explored what a career in medicine entails and that this is reinforced by work experience.
 The interview will explore your understanding of the realities of a career in medicine.
 We recognise the challenge of obtaining work experience and a period of volunteering in a caring role can be equally as valuable.

-If selected, you will be required to attend an interview at a selection centre which lasts half a day and takes place in January.
+If selected, you will be required to attend an interview at an assessment centre which lasts half a day and takes place in January.
 Trained assessors will observe you completing tasks including a group-based task and a structured interview, and will score you on a set of predetermined criteria.

 There will be three possible outcomes from the interview: